dpremy/dot-ksh/README.md

 This repository contains dotfiles and configs to use with ksh.
 It's purpose to be used as a repository for dotfiler.

-For convinience, don't copy these files into you homedir.
+For convenience, don't copy these files into you homedir.
 Instead,
 go and install dotfiler, then clone this repository, using
 `dot add https://gitlab.com/dpremy/dot-ksh.git`
 command and run `dot update` to make all necessary symlinks.